 “What’re you talking about?!
 What island casing?!”
 Kiko demanded from Lone but she just smiled.

 A larger, hologram panel lit up in both rooms.
-It was a message that spoke to not only us, but to everyone on the planet.
+It was a message that spoke not only to us, but to everyone on the planet.

 One-by-one, captured images of each Jago crewmembers flashed on hologram panels from when we first arrived.
-My stomach sank, we really were being watched the entire time and now everyone knew we had two of the stones.
+My stomach sank, we really were being watched the entire time, and now everyone knew we had two of the stones.

 “We will leave it up to you, citizens of Tizarr, to choose to take the stones for yourselves or watch the galaxy’s ultimate power leave this planet right before your eyes.”

 The hooded figure’s image vanished, leaving only the Jago’s crew images affixed on the panels.
 We waited for a moment to see if anything else would appear but nothing did.

 “What else do you have planned?!”
 Kiko threatened Lone by pressing the knife on her neck tighter.
 A tiny stream of blood emerged from around the edge of the knife.

 “Don’t Kiko.”
 I knew we had bigger problems now, “Just leave her here.”

 Kiko’s eyes narrowed with repulsion towards Lone as her grip slowly loosened around her neck, but she didn’t let go of her.
 Instead, she dragged her to the lit up room and bent a broken metal bar to cuff her hands to the ground.
 Then she ripped the pack off of her back and put the stones in her pocket, tossing the pack back to her on the floor.